Router plane

 A router plane is a hand plane used in woodworking for smoothing out sunken panels, and more generally for all depressions below the general surface of the pattern.
 It planes the bottoms of recesses to a uniform depth and can work into corners that otherwise can only be reached with a chisel.

-Nowadays, it is largely supplanted by the electrical router and shaper, but retains limited application.
+The tool has largely been supplanted by the electrical router and shaper, but retains limited application.